Oxidative coupling of methane

-The oxidative coupling of methane (OCM) is a chemical reaction discovered in the 1980s for the direct conversion of natural gas, primarily consisting of methane, into value-added chemicals.
-The OCM process has not been commercially practiced.
+The oxidative coupling of methane (OCM) is a potential chemical reaction studied in the 1980s for the direct conversion of natural gas, primarily consisting of methane, into value-added chemicals.
+Although the reaction would have strong economics if practicable, no effective catalysts are known, and thermodynamic arguments suggest none can exist.

 Ethylene production

 The principal desired product of OCM is ethylene, the world's largest commodity chemical and the chemical industry's fundamental building block.
 While converting methane to ethylene would offer enormous economic benefits, it is a major scientific challenge.
 Thirty years of research failed to produce a commercial OCM catalyst, preventing this process from commercial applications.

 Ethylene derivatives are found in food packaging, eyeglasses, cars, medical devices, lubricants, engine coolants and liquid crystal displays.
 Ethylene production by steam cracking consumes large amounts of energy and uses oil and natural gas fractions such as naphtha and ethane.

 The oxidative coupling of methane to ethylene is written below: